uml2prov/uml2prov/README.md

 #### Scenario 2: binary weaving

 Often, the application source code is not available, for example, when third-party libraries are used.
-From the use perspective, the difference between the former scenario and this one is minor.
+If this is your case, the procedure is slightly different.
+Two steps are required.

-First, use the `-sourceroots` option to pass the directories containing the source files to compile (NOTE: ajc requires that if there is more than one directory in the path list, this must be enclosed in double quotes); `–outjar` to set the output jar in which the compiled code together with the dependencies is included.
+First, use the `-sourceroots` option to pass to the ajc compiler the directories containing the source files of the generated BGM (generated in the previous step using uml2prov.jar) (NOTE: ajc requires that if there is more than one directory in the path list, this must be enclosed in double quotes).
+You must also use `–outjar` option to set the output jar in which the compiled code together with the dependencies.

-##### Example:

-¡OJO ESTO ES NUEVO!
-CARLOS: CORREGIR
+**Example**:

-Assuming a Windows system, the following command compiles all the generated aspects and classes resulting from the uml2prov.jar execution (previous step); then, it generates a jar with the instrumentation code (called BGM.jar).
+Assuming a Windows system, the following command compiles all the generated aspects and classes resulting from the uml2prov.jar execution (previous step), and generates a jar with the instrumentation code (called BGM.jar).

 **WARNING**: the process will display a number of warnings because, at this point, we don't provide to the ajc compiler the code of the classes to be instrumented.
 They will be provided in the next step.